Marzan1/miRNA-RNA-Deep-Learning-Model/README.md

 **Current Approach:**
 * The pipeline facilitates processing existing raw data and setting an affinity threshold for labeling.
-* For immediate visualization needs, `G_present graph.py` offers a `DEMO_MODE` to generate synthetic balanced data for plots, allowing for visual analysis even with an imbalanced real dataset.
+* For immediate visualization needs, `6. present graph.py` offers a `DEMO_MODE` to generate synthetic balanced data for plots, allowing for visual analysis even with an imbalanced real dataset.

 **Ongoing & Future Work for Bias Mitigation:**
 * **Robust Negative Sample Generation:** This remains the most critical area.
 Future work will focus on refining and implementing robust methods to systematically generate realistic negative (non-interacting) samples directly within the data preparation phase.